Hymns to Mary: Marian antiphons

 There have been exceptions to this schedule in different monastic traditions over the years, e.g. the Benedictine monasteries were using them in the 14th century.
 In current usage the liturgical year is divided into four periods, with each period associated with one of the four Marian antiphons, which is sung at the end of Compline or Vespers during that period.
 For example, Alma Redemptoris Mater is sung from the first Sunday in Advent until Candlemas (2 February).

 The four Marian antiphons (with occasional variations in the text) are often set to polyphonic music for choir or as solo arias.
 The Gregorian melodies exist both in elaborate solemn forms and simple versions.

-List of Catholic hymns

-Some Catholic hymns (by first line) are as follows:

-List of Anglican Hymns to Mary:

-These hymns all appear in the English hymnal of 1985, by first line.
+Other languages

+While a number of Marian hymns are written in Latin and English, there are nine Marian hymns with German lyrics included in the 2013 Gotteslob: